From the Desk of Katrina Baughman, Otsego Elementary School Principal:

 Otsego Elementary School is a great place to be!
 I can not express enough how thankful I am for our dedicated staff, caring students, and active parents.
 Otsego is truly a family, and I am grateful to be a part of it!

-OES is excited to continue PBIS this year.
+OES is also excited to continue PBIS this year.
 As a district, we officially rolled PBIS out during the 2017-2018 school year.
-PBIS stands for Positive Behavior Intervention and Supports, and it is a framework for schools to provide consistent expectations across the building, common language the students understand, and instruction on how students are expected to behave.
+PBIS stands for Positive Behavior Interventions and Supports, and it is a framework for schools to provide consistent expectations across the building, common language the students understand, and instruction on how students are expected to behave.
 We are looking forward to continue improving our policies, procedures and routines to fully align with PBIS.

 Our continued success is dependent upon communication.
 I welcome your input.
 Feel free to email [email protected] or call 419-823-4381 option 4 at any time you think I can be of assistance.
 I send a weekly update during the school year.
 Please contact me if you do not receive the elementary update on Fridays throughout the school year and would like to be added to the distribution list.